 Handbook on the Collection of Fertility and Mortality Data.
 2004.
 Statistics Division, Department of Social and Economic Affairs.
 Studies in Methods, Series F No.92.
 ST/ESA/STAT/SER.F/92.
-Currently available in English and French.
 New York: United Nations.
 Note I drafted the original version of this handbook while working as a consultant at the Statistics Division.
 As with many United Nations publications, the author is technically the United Nations rather any individual(s).
-On Line (at unstats.un.org)
+Alternative Link

 Fertility, population growth, and accuracy of census ennumeration in Pakistan: 1961-1998.
 2003.
 Griffith Feeney and Iqbal Alam.
-Chapter 4 in Population of Pakistan: An Analysis of 1998 Population and Housing Census, A.R.
+Chapter 5 in Population of Pakistan: An Analysis of 1998 Population and Housing Census, A.R.
 Kemal, Mohammad Irfan, and Naushin Mahmood, eds.
 Islamabad: Pakistan Institute of Development Economics.
-On line

-Introduction to Brass Tacks: Essays in Medical Demography (A Tribute to the Memory of Professor William Brass), edited by Basia Zaba and John Blacker.
+Introduction to Brass Tacks: Essays in Medical Demography A Tribute to the Memory of Professor William Brass, edited by Basia Zaba and John Blacker.
 2001.
 London: The Athlone Press.
-On line

 One and a half centuries of demographic Transition in Nepal.
 2001.
 Griffith Feeney, Shyam Thapa, and Keshav R. Sharma.
 Journal of Health, Population and Nutrition 19(3):160-166.
-On line You may also use this link for the PDF (161 KB)
+PDF image file (161 KB)

 Goa: National Family Health Survey, 1992-93.
 1995.
 P.N.
 Mari Bhat, T. Rajaretnam, T.K.
 Roy, B.M.
 Ramesh and Griffith Feeney.
 Population Research Cenre, J.S.S.
 Institute of Economic Research, Dharwad, Karnataka, and International Institute for Population Sciences, Bombay, January 1995, 290 pages.